 - To view stock floor plans showing room arrangements for each size dome, click on Dome Home Plans.
 To view the plans and kit sale pricing for each of the stock floor plans, click on Plans & Kit Sale Pricing.

 - Decide if you are going to be an Owner Builder or hire a builder to build your new home.
 Being an owner builder utilizing family and friends will reduce your labor costs.
 As an owner-builder, you could even manage to pay for the construction of your new dome out of pocket as you go.
 Impossible you say?
 Think again.
 Hundreds of families finance their domes this way, and you can, too.
 You just build more with your brains than your billfold.
 It is not the easiest or quickest route to a new dome, but it just might be the most satisfying.
-However if you need to obtain financing, the lender will usually require a licensed builder be involved with your project and requires a cash down payment based on the finished price of the house.
+However if you need to obtain financing, the lender will usually require a licensed builder be involved with your project.
 To view other info about how to finance your new dome home, click on financing booklet.

 - Land costs in the area you want to build.
 It is sometimes best to purchase a small piece of affordable land instead of large acreage.
 This way you keep your land cost down so you have more cash money available for your mortgage cash down payment or more cash to build your new home if you are an owner/builder.